Tampa Bay Rowdies (1975–1993): Rowdies Cup

 The South Florida Bulls annually face their crosstown rivals, the Tampa Spartans, in an NCAA men's preseason soccer match which celebrates the Tampa Bay Area's rich soccer history.
 In addition to holding the Rowdies Cup trophy for the next 12 months, the winning side also get to hoist the actual Soccer Bowl trophy that was won originally by the Rowdies in 1975.
 The trophy is currently housed at Corbett Soccer Stadium on the USF campus.
 Formerly called the Mayor's Cup from 1979 until 2005, as of the 2019 edition, USF holds a 24–10–3 edge in the all-time series, which dates back to 1972.

 Tampa Bay Terror & Florida Tropics SC

 Indoor soccer by the Rowdies had officially ended when the team played in the American Indoor Soccer Association for one season (1986–87).
-For two seasons, another Tampa Bay area team played in the same league, from 1995-1997, called the Tampa Bay Terror; however, the team did not last more than two seasons, despite having some members of the Rowdies on the roster.
+For two seasons, another Tampa Bay area team played in the same league, from 1995 to 1997, called the Tampa Bay Terror; however, the team did not last more than two seasons, despite having some members of the Rowdies on the roster.
 It was not until 2016 that a stable indoor soccer team played in the region.
 Another unrelated indoor soccer team called the Florida Tropics SC have played in the Major Arena Soccer League since 2016.
 The team eventually began outdoor competition, also competing in the developmental United Premier Soccer League.
 Despite being unrelated to the Rowdies, these two teams succeed the Tampa Bay region in indoor soccer since the original Rowdies had folded.